Home > Expeditions > Wild Scotland

 Edinburgh awaits us this morning as our local guide welcomes us with stories of Scotland's capital city.
 Stretching just over one mile, five cobblestoned streets make up the walking precinct of the Royal Mile.
 Starting at The Palace of Holyroodhouse, the official residence of the British monarch in Scotland, we’ll step back in time to hear tales of princes, poets, and politicians as we stroll past some of Edinburgh’s most iconic buildings including the Church of Canongate and Scotland's own parliament house.

 Perched atop an extinct volcano, Edinburgh Castle dominates the capital city’s skyline just as it has dominated Scotland’s long and colourful history.
 This instantly recognisable fortress is a powerful national symbol, and part of Edinburgh’s World Heritage Site.
-Your audio tour brings the castles inhabitants alive as you discover highlights such as the Royal Palace, the Crown Jewels, Mons Meg and the Scottish National War Memorial.
+Note: entry to the castle is not guaranteed.

 You’ll have time to explore the castle precinct and Royal Mile which are scattered with friendly pubs and charismatic restaurants (lunch own expense).
 Our two-hour transfer takes us to the west coast port of Troon where our expedition team will welcome you aboard the Greg Mortimer in the late afternoon.

 Once onboard, settle into your cabin before our important briefings.
-We will set sail along Scotland's northwest coast in the evening and meet your expedition team and crew at Welcome Dinner.
+We will set sail along Scotland's northwest coast in the evening and meet your expedition team and crew.

 Days 3-4 Inner Hebrides